• Skip to primary navigation

 sauteeing tomatoes for ampalaya recipe

-In a small bowl, beat together the eggs, salt, pepper then add it into the frying pan.
+In a small bowl, beat together the eggs, salt, and pepper then add it to the frying pan.

 beaten eggs in a bowl for ampalaya recipe